-Once you have finish sanding, wipe or sweep the surface clean of any sawdust and loose particles.
+Once you have finished sanding, wipe or sweep the surface clean of any sawdust and lose particles.

 You can use a lint-free cloth that has been dampened with mineral spirits to ensure that all loose particles have been picked up.